gstoica27/Re-TACRED/README.md

 George Stoica, Emmanouil Antonios Platanios, and Barnabás Póczos In Proceedings of the Thirty-fifth AAAI Conference on Artificial Intelligence 2021
 ```
 Primary Contact: George Stoica.
-As of May 2021, I will no longer be affiliated with CMU, and the cs.cmu.edu email will no longer work.
+As of Jan 2021, I am no longer affiliated with CMU, and the cs.cmu.edu email may no longer work.
 Please contact me instead at: gistoica27@gmail.com.

 **Changelog**
 * 1.0 - Initial dataset release: Data consisted of 105,206 total instances spread across 40 relations.